 I was born in the city of Birmingham and followed just about every member of my family into manufacturing industry: I am proud to say that I was the first of my working-class family to have the privilege of a university education.
 I emerged from the University of Nottingham with a BSc (Hons) in Production Engineering and the University of Birmingham with the MSc in Machine Tool Technology.
 My working life began as a production engineer and over the years I rose through the ranks, winding up as Operations Director of a large automotive parts business.
 Having learned how to do it, I then spent more than 20 years as a consultant to manufacturing businesses, worldwide.
 This included periods as head of the automotive business for a major IT firm and as European Managing Director for a US e-business consulting firm.

 The First World War has always fascinated me, appalled me and drawn me in.
 I began to read, study and explore around 1981 and it’s taken over an increasing share of my life ever since.
 After years of feeling like I was the only person interested in it, I stumbled across the Western Front Association in 1990: seven years later I was its Chairman.
 I began to build my website The Long, Long Trail in 1996.
-Since then I have given hundreds of talks, written numerous articles, participated in TV and radio productions, and led many battlefield study visits.
+Since then I have given dozens of talks, written numerous articles, participated in TV and radio productions, and led many battlefield study visits.

 In 2007 I was proud to graduate with the MA in British First World War Studies from the very same University of Birmingham where I got my MSc just 27 years before!

 My first book, “The Battle for Flanders: German defeat on the Lys, 1918” was published by Pen & Sword in 2011 and then “The Truce: the day the war stopped” by Amberley in 2014.
 In April 2018, I had two volumes published by the Battleground Europe series, both of the Battle of the Lys.
 They were titled “Objective Hazebrouck” and “Objective Ypres“.
 A new one, “From the Channel to the Ypres Salient: The Belgian Sector 1914 -1918” is to be published in August 2021.